voxpupuli/agtm/classes.md

-As mentioned in the [Beginner's Guide to Modules](http://docs.puppetlabs.com/guides/module_guides/bgtm.html), *classes* are used to aggregate and organize *parameters*, the publically-consumable *API*-like interface of your module.
+As mentioned in the [Beginner's Guide to Modules](http://docs.puppetlabs.com/guides/module_guides/bgtm.html), *classes* are used to aggregate and organize *parameters*, the publicly-consumable *API*-like interface of your module.
 This first section of the Advanced Guide to Modules will walk through the best practices for developing a basic module: from determining how many and which classes to use to figuring out what your parameters will do and